Chewing the cud, The Complaining Cow

 So, I pinpoint my censorship episode as the time I decided that if I was going to complain I was going to do something about it.
 Principle of the thing, if it was wrong it should be brought to the Powers That Be’s attention regardless of the names I got/get called for doing it!
 This has probably been the driving force in my life, fighting for the rights for children and young people, fighting the systems in local government (as an employee and resident!) and fighting for better customer service.
 All boils down to the same thing, sometimes changes have to be made, it is the “Principle of the thing”.

-Then I found my ‘cowsin’ Tricia complained a lot to companies and got redress.
+Then, still as a teenager, I found my ‘cowsin’ Tricia complained a lot to companies and got redress.
 I think it was a chocolate biscuit hamper or similar that she got free that got my attention!
-Already armed with a ferocious and passionate fight to change the unjust, my challenge to right the wrongs of bad customer service began…..
+Already armed with a ferocious and passionate fight to challenge and change the unjust, my fight to right the wrongs of bad customer service began…..